 We are committed to developing the pilgrim path as a sustainable and environmentally friendly path to walk.
 In this project, we have therefore focused on developing and setting up sustainable and innovative Pilgrim Stops along Gudbrandsdalsleden.
 After the project is completed, we will also be left with a template and a procedure that enables and simplifies the setup of more Pilgrim Stops, also along our other pilgrim paths.
 The reststops will, among other things, give hikers access to clean water, toilet facilities, information and the opportunity to charge mobile / GPS.

 Throughout the development phase of the project, it has been important to ensure that the Pilgrim Stops can be placed in different types of terrain and fit into the varied landscape we find along the path.
 They should be able to stand in remote areas without access to municipal water or electricity and we have therefore worked to find innovative and sustainable solutions in both technology and design.

 We have also had a desire to achieve good synergy effects of the project.
 As the first stage of the development phase, to inspire and include the younger generation in the pilgrim work, we therefore invited architecture and design students to an idea competition, where they could come up with proposals for innovative and sustainable design and solutions.

-We hoped for contributions that could create a link between the pilgrimage tradition and modern people's needs and culture, technology, new architecture and Norwegian building materials.
+The hope was to get contributions that could create a link between pilgrim tradition and modern people's needs and culture, technology, new architecture and Norwegian building materials.
 We had an exciting and talented jury with us, with representatives from architecture, landscape architecture, tourism, industrial design, as well as culture and outdoor life.
-They gave good input and made a thorough, professional evaluation of each individual contribution.
+They made good input and provided a thorough, professional evaluation of each individual contribution.

-Choice of Materials
+The Choice of Materials